Supreme Court rules states can force online retailers to collect sales tax

 Sucharita Kodali, a retail analyst with Forrester, called the ruling "bad news" for thousands of major online retailers.
 "Now those companies have to assess taxes on customers or they get sued.
 For products like furniture, jewelry, electronics, people will likely start to shop local again," she said.

+The justices disagreed on that point when they heard the case in April, and again in their ruling.
+In his majority opinion, Justice Kennedy said it was "inconsistent" for the Supreme Court to ask Congress to "address a false constitutional premise of this Court's own creation."

+In a separate statement, Wayfair said it welcomed the "additional clarity" from the Supreme Court decision, while reiterating its support for "a legislative solution that would establish a level playing field for brick-and-mortar and online retailers."

-Shares of Amazon (AMZN), Wayfair (W), Etsy (ETSY) and eBay (EBAY) dipped in early trading immediately after the ruling.
+Shares of Amazon (AMZN), Overstock (OSTBP), Wayfair (W), Etsy (ETSY) and eBay (EBAY) fell in trading immediately after the ruling.

 State and local governments had grown increasingly agitated as sales from brick and mortar retailers gave way to online retail, which now comprises approximately 9.5% of the dollar value of total purchases.